“One of Greece’s top three cultural holidays 2014” – The Telegraph

 Day 13: We return to Kos harbour.
 Here we visit the Crusader Castle and stroll through Kos Town, a beautiful and beguiling mix of ancient, medieval and modern.

 Day 14: In the morning, we visit the Casa Romana, one of the best-preserved Roman private homes in Greece, and the island’s excellent archaeological museum with its rich collection of ancient sculpture.
-In the afternoon, we complete our tour by exploring the grand hillside sanctuary of Asklepios, one of the most famous healing centres of the ancient world.
-There is a final chance to shop, snack or just relax in the bustling town square.
+Later, we complete our tour by exploring the grand hillside sanctuary of Asklepios, one of the most famous healing centres of the ancient world.
+There is a final chance to shop, snack or just relax in the bustling town square before returning to Bodrum for our farewell dinner.

-Day 15: Transfer to Kos airport about 30 minutes away.
+Day 15: Transfer to Bodrum airport about 40 minutes away.

 Disembarkation is around 09:00.
 We will arrange local transfers on the first and last day of the tour.